atisharma/atisharma.github.io/theme-LICENSE.md

-# Released under MIT License
+# Lanyon theme released under MIT License

+See the homepage of the [Lanyon theme](https://github.com/poole/lanyon) to learn more.

 Copyright (c) 2014 Mark Otto.